DhruvDh/remnote-git-two-way-sync/README.md

 - Enable or disable **auto‑push** and **auto‑pull** as desired.
 - **Auto Pull Interval (minutes)** – how frequently to check GitHub for updates (default 5).
 - **Retry Interval (minutes)** – how often failed pushes are retried (default 5).
+- **Conflict Policy** – determines how conflicting edits are resolved.
+Set to `newer` to keep whichever side was modified most recently, `prefer-github` to always keep the repository version, or `prefer-remnote` to keep your local changes.

 ### Security Notes